 Schema Therapy Brisbane

-Schema therapy integrates cognitive-behavioral therapy (CBT), attachment theory, psychodynamic concepts, and experiential techniques to address long-standing emotional and interpersonal difficulties, particularly in personality disorders and chronic mental health concerns.
+Schema therapy integrates cognitive-behavioural therapy (CBT), attachment theory, psychodynamic concepts, and experiential techniques to address long-standing emotional and interpersonal difficulties, particularly in personality disorders and chronic mental health concerns.
 It is a longer-term therapy focused on deep emotional change.

-Core Concepts
+The Core Concepts of Schema Therapy

 Some common schemas include:

-- Abandonment, which is related to a deep seated fear that if people truly knew you, they would leave,
+- Abandonment, which is related to a deep-seated fear that if people truly knew you, they would leave,

 - Defectiveness/shame, where a person believes they are fundamentally flawed or unworthy,